Search dashboard

 Top selling products chart

-A list of the top ten products or product groups that generated the most revenue, within the chosen filters.
+A list of the top ten products or product groups in search results that generated the most revenue, within the chosen filters.

 How are top selling products calculated?

-The products or product groups contained in click events that followed a search event, triggered by a search query to which a purchase was attributed, that generated the most revenue.
+The products or product groups contained in click events that followed a search event influenced by Coveo-powered searches (coming from the search bar) to which a purchase was attributed and that generated the most revenue.